rogerioagjr/rogerioagjr.github.io/_pages/about.md

 ---

-I am a PhD student in [Computation and Neural Systems](https://www.cns.caltech.edu) at Caltech.
+I am a PhD student in [Computation and Neural Systems](https://www.cns.caltech.edu) at Caltech, advised by Prof.
+[Pietro Perona](http://www.vision.caltech.edu/Perona.html).
 I graduated from MIT in June 2021 with majors in Computer Science and Engineering and in Linguistics and Philosophy.